2i2c-org/2i2c-org.github.io/content/collaborators/moore/index.md

   - funder
 ---

-The [Gordon and Betty Moore Foundation](https://www.moore.org/) has been a key supporter of 2i2c's work in climate science through the Pangeo project.
-In 2020, 2i2c received $500,000 over two years from the Climate Data Lab at Columbia University for managing and developing cloud infrastructure for the Pangeo Project.

-The Gordon and Betty Moore Foundation fosters path-breaking scientific discovery, environmental conservation, patient care improvements, and preservation of the special character of the San Francisco Bay Area.
+The [Gordon and Betty Moore Foundation](https://www.moore.org/) fosters path-breaking scientific discovery, environmental conservation, patient care improvements, and preservation of the special character of the San Francisco Bay Area.
+Founded by Intel co-founder Gordon Moore and his wife Betty, the foundation advances environmental conservation, scientific research, and patient care improvements.

+## Grants from this funder

+- **Pangeo Climate Data Lab (2020)**: $500,000 over two years for managing and developing cloud infrastructure for the Pangeo Project through Columbia University